Re-imagining DO/NEXT as EVAL:STEP

 So if you're going to be doing the evaluations in a WHILE loop, you want the EVAL:STEP position result to return success twice, and then have a third call that returns null to signal the looping is done.

-This gives you the possibly surprising (or not?) result that EVAL:STEP [] doesn't take a step and doesn't synthesize VOID, even though EVAL [] is VOID.
+This gives you the possibly surprising (or not?) result that EVAL:STEP [] doesn't make a step happen, and doesn't synthesize VOID, even though EVAL [] is VOID.
 It's a terminal condition.
 So if you're trying to take steps and generate an overall accumulated result, you have to seed your result with VOID... and then EVAL:STEP [] will tell you there was nothing to do and you return your seeded result.

 Make sense?